Getting leveled in WoW is easier than ever before. Questing, dungeoning, PvP, it’s all good.

 - You don’t learn to play your character (if you get a lot of levels this way.)

 The upside?
-Fast levels and gear.
-Perfectly legal
+Fast levels and nice gear.
+Perfectly legal.

-- Leveling Guides – See above.
-These show you where to go and what to do and some will track your tasks (how many killed, things collected, etc.) The standard in-game guide shows you where things are, once you get the quests, and is far superior to the old style where you has to look it up on Thottbot.com or ask around.The guides not only show you where things are, and do a better job than the in-game system, but they show you the best order in which to do the quests.
-Zygor’s guideis our favorite or the paid leveling guides and you can learn more about it here.
+- Leveling Guides – These are in-game guides that show you where to go and what to do and will track your tasks (how many killed, things collected, etc.,) and do a better job than the in-game system.
+They also show you the best order in which to do the quests.
+Zygor’s guide is our favorite of the paid leveling guides (much less than $60 and you can use it for all of your characters.)
 Highly recommended and we do use it.
 A lot.
-By the way, Zygor’s guides are 100% Cataclysm ready and come with a bunch of goodies.
+Conveniently, the guide is always ready for whatever the current level cap or expansion happens to be, and comes with a bunch of goodies.
 Go here to learn more.